 I adapted my favorite waffle recipe for into pumpkin waffles for fall.
 They might even be- dare I say- healthier (!) due to reducing the butter and milk and adding the pumpkin.
 They are PHENOMENOL.
 Really.
 Jonathan ate not one, not two, but three of them.
 And he’s two!

-As always, they freeze beautifully and reheat back to their original glory in the toaster.
-I can’t wait to hear what you think.
+As always, they freeze beautifully and reheat back to their original glory in the toaster since this is one of the most essential appliances in a kitchen.

 Tools needed to make this ultimate pumpkin waffle recipe: